Welcome to Dawlish College.

 Our vision is to achieve excellence together and so we know how important a supportive partnership between parents, staff and students is in achieving the best.
 We recognise that one of the biggest adjustments for many parents as students move from primary to secondary is the reduction in contact with staff.
 There are a number of ways that we keep in touch but please do remember that we are always at the end of the phone.

-There is a ‘settling in’ evening with tutors in the first term for Year 7 parents – this is an early opportunity to review the transition from primary to secondary and then a Year 7 parents’ evening in July to review the progress made by students in their first year.
+There is a ‘settling in’ evening with tutors in the first term for Year 7 parents – this is an early opportunity to review the transition from primary to secondary and then a Year 7 parents’ evening towards the end of the year to review the progress made by students in their first year.
 For all other year groups the parents’ evenings are spread throughout the year and dates can be found here.
 All appointments are booked on line through Parentmail and information will be sent to you regarding this nearer the time.
 If you are unable to make appointments online you can always call our Student Office who will be able to make appointments for you.

 We also understand that it can be difficult to keep up with the changes that take place from year to year so we run a Parent Support Evening for Year 8-11.
 These evenings are more informal and are designed to share information and advice that is relevant to the particular year group.
 They are also an opportunity for parents to meet with senior staff on an informal basis with questions and suggestions for improving the College.